handsomecode/smart-foosball-iot/SlackBot/README-slackbot.md

 ```

 Then you will be able to start application and turn on Slack Interacvite Messages, invite bot to general channel and start using.

+Bot have two main mention commands:
+@foosbot play - for looking for players with help of interactive messages with buttons
+@foosbot stats - for showing this week statistic